radius-project/radius/docs/content/getting-started/tutorial/webapp/webapp-add-secretstore/index.md

 We'll discuss template.bicep changes and then provide the full, updated file before deployment.

 ## Add kv component
-A `kv` secret store component is used to specify a few properties about the database:
+A `kv` secret store component is used to specify a few properties about the KeyVault:

 - **kind:** `azure.com/KeyVault@v1alpha1` represents an Azure Key Vault.
 - **managed:** `true` tells Radius to manage the lifetime of the component for you.